magikh0e/FlipperZero_Stuff/README.md

 [Unleashed Firmware](https://github.com/DarkFlippers/unleashed-firmware) -- Most stable custom firmware focused on new features and improvements of original firmware components, with almost no UI changes

-[Flipper Xtreme](https://github.com/ClaraCrazy/Flipper-Xtreme) -- The goal of this Firmware is to regularly bring out amazing updates based on what the community wants, with an actual understanding of whats going on.
-Fixing bugs that are regularly talked about, removing unstable / broken applications (.FAP) and actually using the level system that just sits abandoned everywhere else.
+~~[Flipper Xtreme](https://github.com/ClaraCrazy/Flipper-Xtreme) -- The goal of this Firmware is to regularly bring out amazing updates based on what the community wants, with an actual understanding of whats going on.
+Fixing bugs that are regularly talked about, removing unstable / broken applications (.FAP) and actually using the level system that just sits abandoned everywhere else.~~

+[Momentum](https://awesome-flipper.com/firmware/momentum/)  -- This custom firmware is based on the Official Firmware, and includes most of the awesome features from Unleashed.
+It is a direct continuation of the Xtreme firmware, built by the same (and only) developers who made that project special.

 [Rouge Master](https://github.com/RogueMaster/flipperzero-firmware-wPlugins) -- This firmware is a fork of Unleashed and the main Flipper Devices FW